No products in the cart.

 Even if your only goal when buying sunscreen is to protect your skin, parabens are a no-no. According to Time Magazine, “Studies indicate methylparaben applied on the skin reacts with UVB (the burning rays), leading to increased skin aging and DNA damage.”
 Two parabens have even been outlawed in Denmark, although they’re still allowed in the U.S.(vii)

-Our preservative systems costs us quite a bit more to make and use, but our customers’ health is one area where we will never cut corners.
+Our preservative systems costs us quite a bit more to make and use, but our customers’ health is a priority for us.
 And we hope it’s just one more reason you’ll want to give chemicals the bird!

 - Give Chemicals the Bird: Phthalates